 The U.S. Department of Education’s Office of English Language Acquisition (OELA) is a good resource for research and other reports on English Learner education.
-The report, “Dual Language Education Programs: Current State Policies and Practices,” was published by OELA and examines policies and practices related to dual immersion (DI) education programs across the U.S.
+The report, “Dual Language Education Programs: Current State Policies and Practices,” was published by OELA and examines policies and practices related to dual language immersion (DLI) education programs across the U.S.

 The report presents an analysis of relevant research and existing data related to dual language education policies and practices.